sandbar44/FITspiration/README.md

 - Firebase

 ## Future Development Features
+- 'Next page' capability to load more workouts
-- Additional filters: difficulty, time limit
+- Additional filters: level of difficulty, filter by duration
 - Save your favorite workouts for next time
 - Add your own custom keywords
 - Include more platforms in search (i.e., Reddit)
+- Increased YouTube API quota